 Chapter 7 - General Finance Provisions

-Federal and State regulations require that students who are receiving financial aid meet certain eligibility criteria.
-One of these criteria is referred to as Satisfactory Academic Progress (SAP) Standards.
-All colleges and universities must monitor all students, graduate and undergraduate, for SAP Standards beginning with their first term of attendance.
+Federal and state regulations require that students who are receiving financial aid meet certain eligibility criteria.
+One of these criteria is referred to as Satisfactory Academic Progress (SAP).
+Colleges and universities must monitor all graduate and undergraduate students for SAP, beginning with their first term of attendance.
 Notice of probation or suspension of financial aid eligibility will occur for students who fail to meet and maintain these standards.

-Students who have been suspended have the right to appeal based on extenuating circumstances as defined by the colleges' and universities' financial aid SAP policy.
-Students who choose to appeal their suspension status must complete and return an appeal form with appropriate documentation by the college's or university's published appeal deadline date for the academic term indicated on the appeal form for which the student is requesting funds.
+Students suspended from financial aid eligibility have the right to appeal based on extenuating circumstances, as described in the college or university financial aid SAP policy.
+Students who choose to appeal their suspension status must complete and return an appeal form with appropriate documentation by the college- or university-published appeal deadline date for the academic term indicated on the appeal form for which the student is requesting funds.

-The registration and financial obligation date is the fifth day of each academic term or through one day after the first class session, whichever is later.
-Courses dropped after the obligation date are recorded in accordance with college or university policy (e.g., with a “W” grade) and the related financial liability for tuition/fees remains with the student; if a student officially withdraws from all enrolled courses, the schedule for refund/credit percentages apply.
+The registration and financial obligation date is the fifth day of each academic term or the end of the first business day after the first class session, whichever is later.
+Courses dropped after the obligation date are recorded in accordance with college or university policy (e.g., with a “W” grade), and the related financial liability for tuition/fees remains with the student; if a student officially withdraws from all enrolled courses, the schedule for refund/credit percentages applies.

 All or a portion of a student’s enrolled academic credits dropped later than five (5) business days after the notification of denial will be subject to normal college or university academic and financial policies.

 The exception is available to students who received suspension notices and were unable to submit an appeal for financial aid eligibility for the subsequent semester because of personal injury, illness, or other extraordinary and unexpected reasons.

 In all other circumstances, the exception is available only to students who are subject to the tight timelines that occur between certain academic terms.

 Students are not granted this exception if they: